tsoliangwu0130/ex-dividend-date-notification/README.md

 # Ex-Dividend Date Notification

-Simple script check if today is the Ex-Dividend date of any of your [Vanguard](https://investor.vanguard.com/home/) stocks and send notification over email.
+A Python 3 script to check if today is the Ex-Dividend date of any of your [Vanguard](https://investor.vanguard.com/home/) stocks and send notification over email.

 ## Configuration